Family Innovations Scale Grant

 - The group is not a registered charity.

-- The Board of Directors table is complete and board members reflect the identities and experiences of the parents, guardians and caregivers being served. (for registered not-for-profits only)
+- The Board of Directors table is complete with all active board members and all board members are included in the core group table. (for registered not-for-profits only).

 - The project complies with OTF Policies.